 Can I join if I am dating?

-Yes!
-I am not a nun and this is not a convent!
+Yes! we are not a nuns and this is not a convent!
 This is about women who have or understand what it is to have a single household income.
 If your relationship develops and you don’t feel like you fit the Single Mum bill you can move to a ‘friend of the SMBN’ I will continue to run the SMBN regardless of my relationship status!

 What does it cost to join the SMBN?